ABRG-Models/morphologica/README.install.mac.md

 sudo port install cmake armadillo opencv
 ```

-*Note: The OpenGL maths library glm/glm.hpp is also required for the
- optional softmats compilation.
-I've not recently had to figure out how to do
- this with Mac ports and so I don't know how to.*

 *Be aware that if you have conflicting versions of any of the
  libraries in another location (such as /usr/local), you may run into
  problems during the build.*